An Integrated Approach to Teaching Students Who Learn Differently

-Because we take a different path.
-We teach the skills and strategies necessary for success in college and the workforce.
-Here at Landmark College, students learn how to learn, and this knowledge helps students become more confident and independent.
+Here at Landmark College, students learn how to learn, and this knowledge helps them become more confident and independent.

-In addition to athletics, activities and all the off-campus resources of beautiful New England, an important aspect of student life at Landmark College is life in the residence halls.
-If you choose to live on campus, along with social and educational programs, you'll develop a strong sense of community.
-There's a true commitment to learning – inside and outside of the classroom.
-Student development professionals also live in each residence hall.
+In addition to athletics, activities, student leadership opportunities, and all the off-campus resources of beautiful New England, an important aspect of student life is Landmark Colleges residential living model.
+Students who live on campus describe a strong sense of community.
+Many talk about the transformative experience of being surrounded entirely by other students who also have learning differences and who "get it."
+There's a true commitment to learning at Landmark College, both inside and outside of the classroom.

 The Next Step

 Students at Landmark College learn how to balance academics and social lives.
-They learn to access the tools they need for success in college, graduate school, and the workforce in the real world.
+They learn to access the tools they need for success in college, graduate school, and the workforce.
 And you can join them.